 The Fat Shredder phase calls for a lunch such as a chef salad or a shrimp stir-fry with sesame seeds and cashews.
 During phase 2, eat a lunch such as a grilled chicken burrito with gazpacho or a tuna salad roll-up on a whole-wheat tortilla with sprouts, tomato and a peach.
 For Phase 3, try a veggie burger on a whole-grain bun with salad greens and dressing and melon, or a vegetarian tostada with fruit salad.

 Read more: P90X Workout Program Pros & Cons

 Your evening meal should be about six hours after lunch.
-Since dinner is generally the largest meal of the day -- if you follow the guidelines outlined in the P90X Nutrition Guide -- it is not recommended that you work out after your meal.
+Because dinner is generally the largest meal of the day, it's not recommended that you work out after your meal.
 If you perform your exercise in the evening, exercise before your dinner.
 Depending on your lifestyle, you may find that you lack the energy to effectively perform your workouts in the evening.
-If this is the case, you should complete them earlier in the day.
-One example of a dinner meal in the "P90X Nutrition Guide" is a 6 oz. salmon filet with 2 tbsp. of lemon-dill sauce, 1/2 cup of asparagus, 1 cup wild rice and 1 cup puree of red pepper soup with 1 tbsp. of added protein powder.

 The P90X Nutrition Guide recommends eating snacks about three hours in between each meal.
 Eating snacks such as nuts, string cheese or turkey jerky throughout the day conditions your body to continue to burn a steady amount of calories all day long, rather than triggering your "feast and famine" reflex, which increases fat storage.
 As always, exercise before your snack or at least an hour after you have eaten.